Add Style to Your Historic Home With Architectural Windows

 A lot of people believe that vinyl windows give a flat or plastic appearance, and are thus not aesthetically pleasing, which is why they oppose upgrading to vinyl windows in a historic home.
 However, the designers of the Contour Series are aware of these concerns.
 These vinyl windows contain finely sculpted lines so they are indeed similar to windows with wood grain.
 These windows have a softer, more delicate-looking surface and provide less glare than other windows.

 The Contour Series vinyl windows are available in many colors, including some that are surprisingly similar to wood stains, thus maintaining the integrity and aesthetic appeal of the historic home.

 The majority of the historic homes in Toronto were built with single-hung windows.
 These are simple square windows that have a bottom sash one must lift in order to open.
 If you wish to replicate the original look, there are single-hung vinyl windows available.
-However, double-hung windows are more reasonable as they open with both panes which allows in more light and fresh air.
+However, double-hung windows are more reasonable as they open with both panes which allow in more light and fresh air.
 Double-hung windows are also much easier to clean and maintain.

 When you are ready to purchase the best windows and doors for your historic home renovation, click below or give us a call.
 Total Home Windows and Doors has a lot of great styles and affordable prices.
 Our staff is waiting to hear from you so why not call us straight away?